-- 1. An oil spill could occur during severe weather, making control and cleanup operations dangerous and/or ineffective. - 2.
-The oil spill may present a substantial threat to the health, safety and welfare of the public as well as the environment.
-Threats such as fire or explosion, surface and ground water contamination, marine and aquatic ecosystems contamination are likely to adversely affect the daily lives of citizens, tourism, and access to fisheries and/or natural resources. - 3.
-The responsible party (RP) may not be immediately identified or available to assume containment and/or clean-up operations and prompt exercise of Federal control, with State and local support, will be required. - 4.
-Initial efforts to contain and control the spill may fail or be impractical and the response activity may be limited to clean-up of the material and restoration of the affected human and natural resources. - 5.
-There will be substantial interest by the public and the press in the circumstances surrounding the incident and the emergency response efforts and recovery efforts. - 6.
-Timely deployment of resources (State, local and volunteer (personnel and equipment)) may be required to protect sensitive environmental areas of the State.
+- 1. A hazardous materials release could occur during severe weather, making control and cleanup operations dangerous and/or ineffective. - 2.
+The release may present a substantial threat to the health, safety and welfare of the public as well as the environment.
+Threats such as fire or explosion, surface and ground water contamination, marine and aquatic ecosystems contamination are likely to adversely affect the daily lives of citizens, tourism, and access to fisheries and/or natural resources. - The Responsible Party (RP) may not be immediately identified or available to assume containment and/or cleanup operations and prompt exercise of federal control, with state and local support, will be required. - 4.
+Initial efforts to contain and control the release may fail or be impractical and the response activity may be limited to clean-up of the material and restoration of the affected human and natural resources. - 5.
+There will be substantial interest by the public and the press in the circumstances surrounding the incident and the emergency response efforts and recovery efforts.

+- 6. Timely deployment of resources (state, local and volunteer personnel and equipment) may be required to protect sensitive environmental areas of the state.
 State, local and volunteer response personnel who have been properly trained and equipped in hazardous material emergency response will be deployed by the SERT Leader, as required. - 7.
 Emergency transportation of resources (inbound response and outbound disposal) may require permits, licenses, or exemptions. - 8.
-A major oil spill will require joint Federal, State and local efforts to perform initial damage/needs assessment information concerning the number, type and magnitude of incidents. - 9.
-A major oil spill will necessitate a long-term recovery program to restore the impacted area.

-- 10. The State will initiate appropriate actions to recover costs from response and recovery and well as damages from the RP. - 11.
-Spills of minimal impact may only require the partial activation of this appendix and may involve coordination between the RP and the NC Department of Environmental Quality (DEQ). - 12.
-The USCG and EPA have designated boundaries between coastal and inland zones for the purpose of providing On-Scene Coordinators (OSCs) for response operations as defined in 33 CFR 3.
-When a spill occurs in one zone and flows or threatens to flow into another, either: (1) the EPA will provide the OSC and the USCG will assist the EPA with waterside cleanup operations, or (2) by mutual agreement the USCG will provide the OSC and resources.
+A major release will require joint federal, state and local efforts to perform initial damage/needs assessment information concerning the number, type and magnitude of incidents and will necessitate a long-term recovery program to restore the impacted area. - 9.
+The state for large scale ESF-10 response will make request for a federal resource request for ESF-10 mission assignment.
+This request will be made based on recommendations of NCEM Operations/Hazardous Materials, NC Wildlife Resources Commission, and NC Department of Environmental Quality (NCDEQ) staff and agencies. - 10.
+The State will initiate appropriate actions to recover costs from response and recovery and well as damages from the RP during activation of the USCG ACP. - Releases of minimal impact may only require the partial activation of this appendix and may involve coordination between the RP and NCDEQ. - 12.
+The USCG and EPA have designated boundaries between coastal and inland zones for the purpose of providing On-Scene Coordinators (OSCs) for response operations as defined in 33 CFR 3, Coast Guard Areas, Districts, Sectors, Marine Inspection Zones, and Captain of the Port Zones.
+When a release occurs in one zone and flows or threatens to flow into another, either: (1) the EPA will provide the OSC and the USCG will assist the EPA with waterside cleanup operations, or (2) by mutual agreement the USCG will provide the OSC and resources.